Slimer

-Slimer, originally referred to as "Onionhead" and sometimes "the Mean Green Ghost", is a character from the Ghostbusters franchise.
-He appears in the films Ghostbusters (1984), Ghostbusters II (1989), and the remake Ghostbusters (2016), in the animated television series: The Real Ghostbusters, Slimer! and Extreme Ghostbusters, and in the video games: Ghostbusters: The Video Game (2009), Beeline's Ghostbusters (2013) and Ghostbusters: Spirits Unleashed (2022).
+Slimer, originally referred to as "The Onionhead" and sometimes "The Mean Green Ghost" and "The Ugly Little Spud", is a character from the Ghostbusters franchise.
+He appears in the films Ghostbusters (1984), Ghostbusters II (1989), the remake Ghostbusters (2016), and Ghostbusters: Frozen Empire (2024), in the animated television series: The Real Ghostbusters, Slimer! and Extreme Ghostbusters, and in the video games: Ghostbusters: The Video Game (2009), Beeline's Ghostbusters (2013), Ghostbusters: Spirits Unleashed (2022) and Ghostbusters: Rise of the Ghost Lord (2024).
 Slimer was voiced by Ivan Reitman and Adam Ray in the films and by Frank Welker in the animated series.
-In The Real Ghostbusters, he is the Ghostbusters' mascot and friend (unlike the films, where he is a ghost who needs to be busted).
+In The Real Ghostbusters, he is the Ghostbusters' mascot and friend.

+Ghostbusters: Afterlife (2021) instead features a similar ghost named "Muncher".